Downloadable updates for the 2016-18 Super Duke GT with semi-active springers

 And since the 2019 bike has the exact same hardware as the older bikes, it’s a simple job to download the new programs into the ECU.

 Good stuff from the mad Austrians – and hopefully, a sign of what’s to come from the bike firms.
 BHP-boosting downloads, better traction control and ABS algorithms, enhanced electronic suspension via WiFi?
-Just the job to pass the time while waiting for your Mars holiday to come along.Enjoy more Fast Bikes reading in the four-weekly magazine.
+Just the job to pass the time while waiting for your Mars holiday to come along.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.